 What is a Database Management System?

 Database Management System (DBMS) is a software application that is used to create, access, maintain, and manage databases.
 We can install it like any other application and use SQL for all the operations that we intend to perform on databases.
 DBMS accepts the incoming data either from an application or from a user who is manually entering it.

 - It does not matter if it is a large or small DBMS, with its help, we can store and retrieve data and make changes whenever we want to.

 - Some commands are predefined in DBMS, and these commands can be used to manipulate the database.
-These commands are also the interface between database and end users to establish communication.
+These commands are also the interface between the database and end-users to establish communication.